Network Working Group R. Raymond

 Any mistakes are obvious, likely to present very rapidly, and easy to

-earlier as a result.
-This is not true with a free form highly
+result.
+This is not true with a free form highly descriptive

-descriptive language for sessions.
-The combinations are limitless
+language for sessions.
+The combinations are limitless and every

-and every scenario is difficult to test, especially in concert with
+scenario is difficult to test, especially in concert with every other

-every other browser vendor with every version released.
-The session
+browser vendor with every version released.
+The session description

-description will be the likely place of failure across the browsers
+will be the likely place of failure across the browsers when the

-when the session description is generated inside the browser's
+session description is generated inside the browser's binary.

 2.8.
 SIP/SDP compatibility worsened

 One of the main arguments for using SDP with offer / answer was